Enrikerf/netefficiency/doc/NOTES.md

 so I'll make a test to keep the current result.
 The endpoint always return the same values because the price and tax are hardcoded, so meanwhile I don't affect the client we'll be right.

+With the test I determine that desired requirement of VAT are: calculate full price with a 20% taxes and return taxes charged This code don't work properly on negative numbers or in the upper limits, so I am going to refactor.